priyancjain/LMS/README.md

 ## Known Limitations

-- SQLite for POC (not production-ready)
+- SQLite for development (recommend PostgreSQL for production)
 - Single-server deployment
-- No real-time collaboration
-- Session data stored in cookies (no database persistence)
+- Session data stored in cookies (upgrade to database persistence for production)

 ## Future Enhancements

-- [ ] Multi-language support
+- [ ] Personalized recommendations engine
 - [ ] Advanced analytics dashboard
 - [ ] AI-powered question generation
 - [ ] Mobile application
+- [ ] Real-time collaboration features
-- [ ] Multiplayer learning modes
+- [ ] Multi-language support
-- [ ] Real-time progress notifications
+- [ ] Assessment and certification system

 ## Deployment

-To deploy:

-1. Choose hosting platform (Heroku, Railway, Vercel, AWS, etc.)
+Deploy to Render, Heroku, AWS, or any cloud provider supporting Python:

-2. Set environment variables
+1. Set environment variables (SESSION_SECRET, GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET)
-3. Configure database (upgrade to PostgreSQL for production)
+2. Configure database (PostgreSQL recommended for production)
-4. Deploy using platform-specific instructions
+3. Use provided `render.yaml` for Render deployment
+4. Use `Procfile` for Heroku deployment

+See deployment configuration files for detailed setup.

 ## Contributing

-This is a POC project.
-All code and assets created remain 100% yours.
+We welcome contributions!
+Please feel free to submit issues and pull requests.

 ## License

-MIT License
+MIT License - See LICENSE file for details

 ## Support

-For questions or issues, reach out to the development team.
+For questions, issues, or suggestions, please open an issue on GitHub.